Skip to content

 3

-arm_freq=2100 # Overclocks the CPU to 2.1Ghz (default is 1.5Ghz)
+arm_freq=2100 # Overclock the CPU to 2.1GHz (default is 1.5GHz)

-Even without the above settings, normal usage is possible, and passive cooling with just a metal case is sufficient
+Even without the above settings, normal usage is possible, and passive cooling with just a metal case is sufficient.

-More aggressive configurations can further enhance Raspberry Pi performance but will void the warranty
+More aggressive configurations can further enhance Raspberry Pi performance but will void the warranty.

 If your Raspberry Pi is damaged due to overclocking, the author of this article assumes no responsibility.
-Please think carefully before proceeding
+Please think carefully before proceeding.

 X.2 Raspberry Pi Stress Testing Program